 The minimum capital requirements for banks incorporated in the Isle of Man are set under Rule 2.19 of the Rule Book.
 The minimum requirement includes such CET1 ratio, Tier 1 ratio and Total capital ratio as the Authority may direct.
-This means that the Authority has the legal powers in place to set additional capital requirements through the issuance of directions under Section 14 of the Financial Services Act 2008, supported by the SREP (pillar 2 process) and the setting of ICG.
+This means that the Authority has the legal powers in place to set additional capital requirements through the issuance of directions under Section 14 of the Financial Services Act 2008, supported by the SREP (pillar 2 process) and the setting of a bank's TCR and OCR.